steve-anunknown/Just-AI/README.md

 ## What's next

-Perhaps, in the future, we will have successfully managed to break down any case into variables that can be processed and lead to a result, regardless of the individual case.
+Perhaps, in the future, we will have successfully managed to break down any case into variables (using the expertise of psychologists) that can be processed and lead to a result, regardless of the individual case.
 Also, the system could draw data from penintentiary systems and assess its own previous judgments based on their effectiveness on the convicted person.
 In any case, we should always tread carefully, not get carried away by the effectiveness of the system and always consult scientists and experts before putting our trust on this kind of technology.